Communities

 Self-hosting, licence, proper citation

-da5nsy‭ wrote 10 months ago
+da5nsy‭ wrote over 1 year ago

 that's your prerogative, as long as proper attribution is given